japatel-ucd/ecs171_group_9/README.md

 ## Project Summary
 Using existing CNN architectures to detect spoken language from an audio sample

+## Required Python Packages
+All necessary python packages have been included in the requirements.txt file at the head of the directory

 ## File Breakdown
 ### Dataset
 Contains the images used for training and testing the model.